 Alice Guy Blaché, the first American woman film director, shoots the first of her more than 300 films, a short feature called La Fee aux Choux (The Cabbage Fairy).

-1897 – Alice McLellan Birney and Phoebe Apperson Hearst found the National Congress of Mothers, later called the Parent-Teacher Association (PTA).
+1897 – Alice McLellan Birney and Phoebe Apperson Hearst founded the National Congress of Mothers, later called the Parent-Teacher Association (PTA).

-Sally Jean Priesand is ordained as the first woman rabbi in the United States.
+Sally Jean Priesand was ordained as the first woman rabbi in the United States.

 Juanita Kreps becomes the first woman director of the New York Stock Exchange.
-She later becomes the first woman appointed Secretary of Commerce.
+She later became the first woman appointed Secretary of Commerce.

 1898 – Charlotte Perkins Gilman writes Women and Economics.
 She argues that the lost talent of women hampers the entire economy.